Simon-Cun/DragonQuest/README.md

 ## Project Description

 In this game users can choose among different characters to play with.
 Characters are associated with different types of weapons and armors.
 At each step of the game, a narrative is presented and the user can select between different options.

+This project is importnat to us because it will be a fun interative game.

 ---

 ## Tech Stack
 - **C++**
+- **Terminal Based Interface CLI**
 ---

 ## Features (Planned / TBD)
-- **Traffic Log** — track and analyze commute times and traffic patterns from google maps api
-- **AI Assistant** — provide intelligent commuting tips and updates just basic information regarding what you can do as a commuter (such as making friends, hangout spots, and study areas)
-- **Nearby Destinations** — find useful locations close to the user using GPS (like where your classes are or maybe where you can park depending on your permit)
-- **ETC** - include graphs for information, maps, or best times to park
+- Attack
+- Run
+- Inventory
+- Heal

 ---

 ## Input/Output

-**This app won't necessarily have inputs/outputs.
-The inputs would possibly be what the user enters when they login/signup, or what they enter into the AI assistant.
-The output will be what is displayed on the screen to the user (the features that we will implement)**
+Input will mainly be single characters that will correspond to commands like "q" to quit or "a" to attack an enemy.

+Our output will be text prompts generated on the terminal showing what actions you can do like "heal, attack, inventory, and run".